Militia (United Kingdom): 19th century

-Until 1852 the militia were an entirely infantry force, but the 1852 Act introduced Militia Artillery units whose role was to man coastal defences and fortifications, relieving the Royal Artillery for active service.
+Until 1852 the militia were an entirely infantry force, but the Militia Act 1852 introduced Militia Artillery units whose role was to man coastal defences and fortifications, relieving the Royal Artillery for active service.
 Some of these units were converted from existing infantry militia regiments, others were newly raised.
 In 1877 the militia of Anglesey and Monmouthshire were converted to Royal Engineers.

+Up to 1855, the Home Office administered the Militia and Yeomanry, until such time as they were 'embodied'.
+The resultant 'confusion and inconvenience' it caused, from 1854 to 1855, resulted in being administered exclusively by the War Office from that time onwards.

 Under the reforms introduced by Secretary of State for War Hugh Childers in 1881, the remaining militia infantry regiments were redesignated as numbered battalions of regiments of the line, ranking after the two regular battalions.
 Typically, an English, Welsh or Scottish regiment would have two militia battalions (the 3rd and 4th) and Irish regiments three (numbered 3rd – 5th).

 The militia must not be confused with the volunteer units created in a wave of enthusiasm in the second half of the nineteenth century.
 In contrast with the Volunteer Force, and the similar Yeomanry Cavalry, they were considered rather plebeian.
 Volunteer units appealed to better-off recruits as, unlike the Militia which engaged a recruit for a term of service, a volunteer could quit his corps with fourteen days notice, except while embodied for war or training with the regular forces.
 Volunteer Corps required recruits to fund their own equipment, however, effectively barring those with low incomes.

+The Militia (Voluntary Enlistment) Act 1875 (38 & 39 Vict. c.
+69) consolidated enactments related to the militia.

+The Militia Act 1882 (45 & 46 Vict. c.
+49) consolidated enactments related to the militia.